kehikko/ROOT/README.md

-# ROOT
+# Base
-Framework base, starting point for new projects
+Kehikko framework base, starting point for new projects.